JureSeselj/tasty_blog/README.md

 ![Books Page]()

-* On this page, registered users can see favorite books posted by other users and if they had already published a post they are allowed to edit or delete their own posts.
+* On this page, registered users can see favourite books posted by other users.
+If they had already published a post they are allowed to edit or delete their own posts.

 ### Add/Edit Books Page

 ![Add/Edit Book Page]()

-* On this page, registered users can fill out the form to add or edit a post with their favorite cookbooks.
+* On this page, register users can fill out the form to add or edit a post with their favourite cookbooks.

 ### Search Box